 In accordance with the policies underlying Section 504 of the Rehabilitation Act of 1973, the American with Disabilities Act (ADA) of 1990, the ADA Amended Acts (ADAA) of 2008 and County College of Morris policy, no qualified individual with a disability shall, solely on the basis of that disability, be excluded from participation to County College of Morris programs or activities.
 Students may seek reasonable accommodations for their documented disability by self-identifying and registering with the Office of Accessibility Services.
+It is the student's responsibility to ensure adequate time is provided to the Office of Accessibility to arrange accommodations and notify faculty.
 To register or learn about services, students may contact the Office of Accessibility Services at 973-328-5284 or aso@ccm.edu.